wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 In order to execute the un-orchestrator, we need to setup different components, namely:

-  * a set of libraries needed to compile the un-orchestrator code
+  * a set of libraries and tools needed to compile and execute the un-orchestrator code
   * a virtual switch (either xDPd, ERFS or OpenvSwitch) as a base switch for our platform
   * one or more execution environments for virtual network functions, e.g., KVM for